mudasobwa/mudasobwa.github.io/_posts/2017-02-17-either-monad-in-elixir.md

 Monads are known to be good in handling side effects and dealing with side effects.
 Monads are very simple (despite their cryptographogastroenterologic name.)
-Monads are after all handy, producing an _easy-to-read_ code, which is nowadays considered to be even more valuable then _producing-expected-result_ and even _correct_ code.
+Monads are after all handy, resulting in an _easy-to-read_ code, which is nowadays considered to be even more valuable then _producing-expected-result_ and even _correct_ code.

 OK, jokes aside.